 This fall, the eight 80-foot high steel digester eggs at Newtown Creek’s Wastewater Treatment Plant in Brooklyn will be processing even more of New York City’s food waste to be transformed into “pipeline quality” natural gas (mostly methane) by National Grid.
 The ambitious expansion will see the amount of food waste processed each day increase from 1.5 tons to … Continue reading 80-Foot High Digester Eggs To Turn Even More Food Waste Into Energy

 Summer 2014 Many of our commercial clients have deployed energy projects in the last year that are now meeting or exceeding savings and incentives projections.
 Read on as DNAInfo New York describes how some of our clients have transferred important best energy practices from the workplace, into homes and condos.
 Some examples mentioned: A co-op in Manhattan received $197,000 in … Continue reading 5 Ways to Green Your Building and Get Money to Do It

-Talk about harnessing the power of the sun!
-According to a recent study, Let There Be Daylight, owners and tenants could save $70 million every year by introducing daylight responsive lighting systems.
-This is how they explain it: Most offices have their lights on even when they are not needed.
-This is a critical issue because … Continue reading Bask in the Sun at Work, Save $70 million a Year
+June, 2014 Talk about harnessing the power of the sun!
+According to a 2013 study, Let There Be Daylight, owners and tenants could save $70 million every year by introducing daylight responsive lighting systems.
+This is how they explained it: Most offices have their lights on even when they are not needed.
+This is a … Continue reading Daylight Hour: Bask in the Sun at Work, Save $70 million a Year

 BBC Talks To Great Forest About Starting A “Green Revolution”; Switch Off Vending Machine Lights, Save $1 Million